Jexan/AlComplex/README.md

 True
 ```

-Complex objects have a basic but complete API:
+AlComplex objects have a basic but complete API:

 ```
 >>> z = 1 + I